Skip to main content

 Youth United (YU) is an initiative that promotes advocacy and action among young people by using positive values and philosophy.
 YU advocates are passionate and not afraid to have courageous conversations about bullying, gun violence, human trafficking, substance use, mental illness, diversity, equity and inclusion, and breaking down stigmas and stereotypes.

-The Youth United Council is comprised of youth 18-25 years of age that have past or present involvement in different systems of care on Wayne County.
-The Council is assembled to assist policy makers with decisions regarding systems of care that affect youth and families in Wayne County.
-The council participates in activities and projects aimed at moving the Wayne County System of Care (SOC) and Michigan Department of Health & Human Services (MDHHS) towards a Youth Driven System of Care.
+The Youth United Council is comprised of youth 18-25 years of age that have past or present involvement in different systems of care in Wayne County.
+The Council assists policy makers with decisions regarding systems of care that affect youth and families in Wayne County.

 Parent Involvement